TheComputerM/svelte-materialify/README.md

 <script>
   // In a svelte file
   // Import Everything
-  import * as S from "svelte-materialify";
+  import * as S from 'svelte-materialify';
   // OR
-  import { Button } from "svelte-materialify";
+  import { Button } from 'svelte-materialify';
   // Import a single component
 </script>
 ```